sevvandi/SKSite/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-Thanks for visiting my site! :wave: This site is still under construction, so many sections are in their template form.
-I'm currently migrating from my [previous site] (https://sites.google.com/view/sevvandik) to this one.
-As this is still work in progress, my previous site has more accurate information about me.
-This will change soon.
+Thanks for visiting my site! :wave:

 I am a mathematician working on  data science related topics such as anomaly detection, meta-learning, streaming data and statistical and machine learning related research projects.
 I conduct research on theoretical and real-world problems.
 For example,  visualizing anomalies in high dimensions is a very tricky business.
 How can we reduce dimensions in a way that anomalies are highlighted or brought to the forefront?
 (For details, see [dobin](https://sevvandi.github.io/dobin/index.html)).